ocaml/ocaml.org/data/tutorials/ds_05_seq.md

 ```ocaml
 # Seq.iter print_int (ints 0);;
 ```
-in an OCaml top-level means: “print integers forever” and you have to type `Ctrl-C` to interrupt the execution.
+in an OCaml toplevel means “print integers forever,” and you have to type `Ctrl-C` to interrupt the execution.
 Perhaps more interestingly, the following code is also an infinite loop:
 ```ocaml